-- Alternative treatment systems. - Water quality sample data received from: - County agencies which have National Pollutant Discharge Elimination System (NPDES) permits (i.e., San Bernardino County Flood Control), and - Various water agencies [i.e., Mojave Water Agency (MWA)]. - Crestline Sanitation District - Lake Arrowhead CSD - For Wrightwood, the county will require the standard water quality and quantity well driller report and monitor new private residential wells as allowed by the well owners. - Special Districts sampling well location in Wrightwood will be determined and the status of its construction and depth to groundwater will be evaluated for resumption of groundwater sampling as no well destruction permit was found in DEHS' data bases. - In coordination with Cal Trans, request data from monitoring wells installed at gas stations County wide. - The County will consider the use of the USGS computer vadose model tools to assess OWTS impacts on groundwater during the 5 year assessment and WB reporting. - Well locations in Wrightwood will be sought after and evaluated for groundwater monitoring. - The County will continue to search for new ways to monitor water quality.
-As a condition of approval for the creation of new lots of 1/2 acre utilizing OWTS, the county may require installation of monitoring wells prior to recordation.
+- Alternative treatment systems. - Water quality sample data received from: - County agencies or other entities with Water Board permits which have National Pollutant Discharge Elimination System (NPDES) or waste discharge requirements permits (i.e., San Bernardino County Flood Control), and - Various water agencies [i.e., Mojave Water Agency (MWA)]. - Crestline Sanitation District - Lake Arrowhead CSD - For Wrightwood, the county will require the standard water quality and quantity well driller report and monitor new private residential wells as allowed by the well owners. - Special Districts sampling well location in Wrightwood will be determined and the status of its construction and depth to groundwater will be evaluated for resumption of groundwater sampling as no well destruction permit was found in DEHS' data bases - In coordination with Cal Trans, rRequest data from monitoring wells installed at gas stations or other cleanup sites (e.g. dry cleaners, Barstow perchlorate project, PG&E Hinkley) County wide.
+County may need to coordinate with site owners to obtain water samples for nitrate analyses.
+Site owners and site monitoring data is accessible from Geotracker. - The County will consider the use of the USGS computer vadose model tools or other vadose zone/groundwater models or land use planning tools to assess OWTS impacts on groundwater during the 5 year assessment and WB reporting. - Well locations in Wrightwood will be sought after and evaluated for groundwater monitoring. - The County will continue to search for new ways to monitor water quality.
+As a condition of approval for the creation of new lots of 1/2 acre utilizing OWTS, the county may require installation of monitoring wells prior to recordation. - Groundwater data collected as part of the Groundwater Ambient Monitoring Assessment Program, which is available in the Geotracker database.

-The County may explore collaboration efforts with other agencies to enhance the WQAP and further meet the needs of both the county and the jurisdictional agency.
+The County may will explore collaborateion efforts with other agencies to enhance the WQAP and further meet the needs of both the county and the jurisdictional agencyies.